NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/downloadApp.rst

       WE-UQ Download Page

-To download the |app| application click on the link for the appropriate file for your operating system.
+To download the |app| click on the link for the appropriate file for your operating system.
 This will bring up a pop-up window.
 Click on the ``Download`` button in bottom right hand corner of this pop-up.
 Unpackage the ensuing downloaded file and place it in a location on your filesystem.

 .. note::